Economic and Social Support

 COVID-19 Recovery Grant (CRG) application portal

 Launched in January 2021, CRG is to continue the support to workers who need some temporary financial help.
-The Grant focuses on workers in lower- to middle-income households who are presently experiencing involuntary job loss and will be open for application until 31 December 2021.
+The Grant focuses on workers in lower- to middle-income households who were experiencing involuntary job loss.
+The application window ended on 31 December 2021.

 SupportGoWhere, a LifeSG initiative, provides citizens with a single portal to determine which assistance schemes they would be eligible for.
 It also has an Eligibility Checker, which lists the schemes that might be available to you when you answer a few questions.